Low-Voltage Distribution Network Modeling

-The low-voltage distribution network can be modeled in a distinct view or in the same view as the feeders
+The low-voltage distribution system can be modeled in a distinct view or in the same view as the feeders.

-- Display options will allow the user to distinguish the low-voltage network from the primary network and see where they overlap (i.e. using the same poles).
+- Display options will allow the user to distinguish the secondary distribution system from the primary and see where they overlap (i.e. using the same poles).

-- The low-voltage distribution networks can be loaded alone or simultaneously with the rest of the distribution network.
-Even when only the primary or the secondary distribution network is loaded, the network equivalent of the unloaded network portion is calculated accurately and taken into consideration for simulations.
-Network losses, equipment loading, and contingency scenarios can all be studied at ease.
+- The secondary distribution system can be loaded alone or simultaneously with the primary distribution system.
+Even when only the primary or the secondary distribution system is loaded, the network equivalent of the unloaded portion is calculated accurately and taken into consideration for simulations.
+System losses, equipment loading, and contingency scenarios can all be studied with ease.

-All the relevant CYME analyses (load flow, short-circuit, load allocation etc.) that can be executed on the medium voltage network will run on the low voltage network, with the same accuracy.
+All the relevant CYME analyses (load flow, short-circuit, load allocation, etc.) that can be executed on the medium voltage distribution system will run on the low voltage distribution system, with the same accuracy.